CUDA Architecture

 SMs execute several thread blocks in parallel.
 As soon as one of its thread block has completed execution, it takes up the serially next thread block.

 From Stephen Jones, I learned that each SM can managed 64 warps, so a total of 2048 threads.
-However, it really processes 4 warps at a time.
-See CUDA Hardware Scheduling.
+However, it really processes 4 warps at a time (see Warp Scheduling).

 Resources